Bio-ARROW - SmartForm - Disinfection and Inactivation

 It is the PI’s responsibility to provide information regarding disinfection and disposal of materials, even if the tasks are performed by animal care staff.
 Please contact the individuals who disinfect/dispose of the materials to see what methods are appropriate for your research and for the facility.

+Please see the IBC Policy for Animal Waste and Carcass Disposal located in the UW-Madison Researchers’ Biosafety Manual for guidance.
 Bedding is not incinerated at UW-Madison unless special permission is granted.

 It is the PI’s responsibility to provide information regarding disinfection and disposal of materials, even if the tasks are performed by greenhouse staff.
 Please contact the individuals who disinfect/dispose of the materials to see what methods are appropriate for your research and for the facility.